 - 100% life time money back guarantee

-- No hands – on experience
+- No hands on activity for your to do

 Learning the basics of infant CPR and choking is very important when your baby becomes mobile around 7 to 8 months of age.
 At this age, babies will start putting tiny things in their mouth.